-Professional Associations
+Select Professional Associations:

-American Association for Marriage and Family Therapy

-Society for Human Resource Management

-American Association of Christian Counselors

-Association for Psychological Science

-The Society for Industrial and Organizational Psychology

-American Psychological Association
+American Association for Marriage and Family Therapy Society for Human Resource Management American Association of Christian Counselors Association for Psychological Science The Society for Industrial and Organizational Psychology American Psychological Association

 This information represents possible occupations and strategies for careers with this major.
 As with any job or career, there may be additional qualifications or experience needed.
-For more information and options, make an appointment with Career & Leadership Development or check out our online resources on our website or on myUNW, Career & Leadership Development tab.
+For more information and options, make an appointment with Career Development or check out our online resources on our website or on theROCK, Career Development tab.